tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

 ### What the Colors Mean

-This idea is really not complicated, just different.
+This idea of drawing personalities is really not complicated, just different.

 For a description of what the colors mean, see this article: